fb55/htmlparser2/README.md

 ## How does this module differ from [node-htmlparser](https://github.com/tautologistics/node-htmlparser)?

-This is a fork of the `htmlparser` module.
-The main difference is that this is intended to be used only with node (it runs on other platforms using [browserify](https://github.com/substack/node-browserify)). `htmlparser2` was rewritten multiple times and, while it maintains an API that's compatible with `htmlparser` in most cases, the projects don't share any code anymore.
+This module started as a fork of the `htmlparser` module.
+The main difference is that `htmlparser2` is intended to be used only with node (it runs on other platforms using [browserify](https://github.com/substack/node-browserify)).
+`htmlparser2` was rewritten multiple times and, while it maintains an API that's compatible with `htmlparser` in most cases, the projects don't share any code anymore.

-The parser now provides a callback interface close to [sax.js](https://github.com/isaacs/sax-js) (originally targeted at [readabilitySAX](https://github.com/fb55/readabilitysax)).
+The parser now provides a callback interface inspired by [sax.js](https://github.com/isaacs/sax-js) (originally targeted at [readabilitySAX](https://github.com/fb55/readabilitysax)).
 As a result, old handlers won't work anymore.

 The `DefaultHandler` and the `RssHandler` were renamed to clarify their purpose (to `DomHandler` and `FeedHandler`).
 The old names are still available when requiring `htmlparser2`, your code should work as expected.